Xu Jingzong: During Emperor Gaozong's reign

 In 649, Emperor Taizong died, and Li Zhi succeeded him (as Emperor Gaozong).
 As part of the reshuffling of the imperial government, the minister of ceremonies, Yu Zhining was made chancellor, and Xu took over Yu's post as minister of ceremonies.
 Around this time, however, he was accused of improperly accepting an excessive amount of bride price to give his daughter in marriage to a son of Feng Ang (馮盎), a powerful regional official and chieftain of the local people in modern Guangdong, and, for this perceived impropriety, was demoted to the post of prefect of Zheng Prefecture (roughly modern Zhengzhou, Henan).
 In 652, he was recalled to the capital to serve as the minister of armory supplies, and in 655, was restored to his old post of minister of ceremonies.

 Meanwhile, Emperor Gaozong's wife, Empress Wang, had lost her favor with the emperor, who now favored Consort Wu, and he wanted to depose Empress Wang and replace her with Consort Wu.
 The chancellors—except Li Ji—were all opposed, with the harshest opposition coming from Chu Suiliang, Han Yuan, and Lai Ji.
 Xu became an ally of Consort Wu, along with the other officials Li Yifu, Cui Yixuan (崔義玄), and Yuan Gongyu (袁公瑜).
 Xu tried to get the most powerful of the chancellors, Emperor Gaozong's maternal uncle Zhangsun Wuji, to join their party as well, but Zhangsun, while not outwardly opposing Consort Wu's ascension, repeatedly showed implicit disapproval and refused to join Consort Wu's cause.
 He further repeatedly rebuked Xu, drawing Xu's resentment.
 Later in 655, despite severe opposition from Chu, Han, and Lai, Emperor Gaozong deposed Empress Wang and her ally Consort Xiao and replaced Empress Wang with Consort Wu.
-(Empress Wang and Consort Xiao were later cruelly killed at Empress Wu's instigation.)
-During the controversy change of empresses, Xu publicly endorsed the move, stating that it was no one else's business if the emperor wanted to change empresses, and it was partly due to Xu's words that Emperor Gaozong's resolve was hardened, and he further demoted Chu out of the capital.
+(Note: Empress Wang and Consort Xiao were later cruelly killed at Empress Wu's instigation.)
+During the controversial change of empresses, Xu publicly endorsed the move, stating that even a common peasant would consider changing his wife if he harvested an extra ten hu of wheat.
+If the Son of Heaven wished to appoint an empress, it was no one else's business.
+(Note: In his annotation to Zizhi Tongjian, Hu Sanxing noted that by comparing the Son of Heaven to an old peasant, Xu couldn't have committed a greater disrespect.)
+It was partly due to Xu's words that Emperor Gaozong's resolve was hardened, and he further demoted Chu out of the capital.
 In addition, once Empress Wang was deposed, Xu submitted a petition to have honors posthumously given to her father, Wang Renyou (王仁祐), rescinded.